Pwd9000-ML/terraform-azurerm-tests/README.md

 Do you need a quick way to test if your terraform code changes will work?
 This Action can be used to run **Terraform tests** using an **AZURE** backend in a variety of scenarios.

 Say for example you are scanning and checking your terraform code with **dependabot** and **dependabot** raises a PR showing that you have dependencies that needs their versions upgraded.
-You can use this action to create a **GitHub Workflow** to run when **dependabot** creates the PR and run a series of tests.
+You can use this action to create a **GitHub Workflow** to run when **dependabot** creates the PR and run a series of tests before merging the PR.

+This action can also be used to run tests on any sort of changes in your terraform code and is not limited to usage with **dependabot**.

+**NOTE:** It is best to write a separate terraform configuration specifically for testing.
+See [Marketplace_Example_Tests.yml](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments/blob/master/.github/workflows/Marketplace_Example.yml) for examples.

 ## Test Types